Isis’ Secret Treasure

 Panic in Patpong

-To be released fall of 2024
+To be released spring of 2025

 Programmer Cody Hudson works for an information technology business called Track IT.
 He and the company’s employees are in Bangkok to celebrate the sale of a specialized software package for one of Bangkok’s most prestigious gem and jewelry stores, KC Gems.
 Cody and his two best working buddies, Charlie and Evan, are directly responsible for developing the specialized Point of Sale program.
 Perhaps it is because Cody is a typical nerd, who is shy, quiet, naïve about the world, and totally devoted to his wife Kelsie at home, that Charlie and Evan take it upon themselves to try and widen his horizons by introducing him to Bangkok’s entertainments.